Agent Skills for Evals and Red Teaming

 /plugin marketplace add promptfoo/promptfoo

-/plugin install promptfoo-evals@promptfoo
+/plugin install promptfoo@promptfoo

 Via Codex plugin bundle